 magento/product-enterprise-edition.
 Therefore, to use Magento Commerce version 2.1.4, for example,

 This package depends on a floating version of

 magento/magento-cloud-configuration (abbreviated MCC).
-It depends on the major and minor version of MCC that correspond to the specified Magento EE version, and floats on the patch version so that compatible updates to this packages can be automatically pulled by running
+It depends on the major and minor version of MCC that correspond to the specified Magento Commerce version, and floats on the patch version so that compatible updates to this packages can be automatically pulled by running

 This package contains the following scripts and